Anguimorpha: Diploglossidae

-There are three genera in the Diploglossidae family.
+There are twelve genera in the Diploglossidae family.
 They are characterized by having very long, automatized tails, small and well-developed limbs, and no ventrolateral fold.
 They do have bicuspid posterior teeth.
 They give both live birth, and lay clutches, according to the genus.

 Xenosauridae

-There is only one genus, with 6 species, found in the Xenosauridae family.
+There is only one genus, with 14 species, found in the Xenosauridae family.
 This family is both dorsally and ventrally covered in knob-like scales.
 Their tail is about 1.2 times the length of their body.
 They give live birth, with a litter usually consisting of two offspring, although they can have up to eight.
 Gestation takes eleven to twelve months.
 They are primarily insectivores.

 Helodermatidae

-The family Helodermatidae (beaded lizards) has only one genus with 5 species: the Gila monster (Heloderma Suspectum), Heloderma exasperatum, Heloderma horridum, Heloderma Alvarezi and Heloderma Charlesbogerti.
+The family Helodermatidae (beaded lizards) has only one genus with 5 species: the Gila monster (Heloderma suspectum), Rio Fuerte beaded lizard (Heloderma exasperatum), Mexican beaded lizard (Heloderma horridum), Chiapan beaded lizard (Heloderma alvarezi) and Guatemalan beaded lizard (Heloderma charlesbogerti).
 This family is the only known family of lizards that have well-developed venom glands.
 In addition, they have non-automated tails (short in Gila monsters, while considerably larger the rest of the genus) in which they store fat.
 They have somewhat tubercular scales both dorsally and laterally, with their ventral scales being smooth, and being larger than the dorsal and lateral scales while much of their body is covered by osteoderms.
 They are oviparous, with clutch sizes averaging about 6 eggs per clutch.
 These lizards have a pectoral girdle, meaning that they must push their swallowed prey past it in order to eat.
 Despite this limitation, these lizards have been observed eating prey up to 33% of their body weight.